JayTG/105SRE_Cloud_Computing_AWS/README.md

 > Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you've defined.
 - What is a Internet Gateway?
 > A computer that sits between different networks or applications.
 The gateway converts information, data or other communications from one protocol or format to another.
-- What is a Internet Gateway?
-> A computer that sits between different networks or applications.
-The gateway converts information, data or other communications from one protocol or format to another.
 - What is a Route Table?
 > A route table contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed
 - What is a Subnet?